Talking about your cancer

 What should I tell my children?

 How much you tell them will depend on their age and level of maturity.
 Very young children do not understand illness and need a simple reason why their parent or friend is sick and has to go to hospital regularly.
-Most children over 10 years of age can take in fairly full explanations.
+Most children over 10 years can take in fairly full explanations.

 It’s good to talk about cancer before an obvious change occurs, for example before hair falls out due to treatment.